 As a private campus, Westmont reserves the right to approve any photography or filming that takes place on campus for commercial or public distribution, including posting on the Internet.
-Anyone seeking to photograph or film on campus for commercial use (including event photos, promotions and wedding, engagement and family photographs) or seeking to publicly distribute filming or photography of campus events must obtain written permission from the Conference and Event Services Office, complete the appropriate paperwork (email to email@example.com), demonstrate required insurance coverage and pay related fees.
+Anyone seeking to photograph or film on campus for commercial use (including event photos, promotions, family photographs) or seeking to publicly distribute filming or photography of campus events must obtain written permission from the Conference and Event Services Office, complete the appropriate paperwork (email to firstname.lastname@example.org), demonstrate required insurance coverage and pay related fees.

 All filming and photography must 1) respect the privacy of campus residences; 2) avoid disruption of classes and other college functions; and 3) not film, photograph student, staff, staff or visitors without their knowledge and consent.

 - FILMING INQUIRY FORM - First, thoroughly complete and submit this form.

 - INITIAL SCOUT VISIT – Contact the Conference and Event Services Office.
 For any campus area, a Conference and Event Services staff member must accompany the scout.